-A report of the Estimated Actual Expenditures for last year's actions may be found in the Annual Update Expenditures Table.
+A report of the Total Estimated Actual Expenditures for last year's actions may be found in the Annual Update Table.
+A report of the Estimated Actual Percentages of Improved Services for last year's actions may be found in the Contributing Actions Annual Updat Table.